Eniac-Discount/Eniac_Discount_Strategy/README.md

 - Python (Pandas, NumPy) for data manipulation and analysis
 - Jupyter Notebook for an integrated code and report environment
-- Matplotlib and Seaborn for data visualization
+- Seaborn (Matplotlib) for data visualization

 ## Repository Contents